-In 3rd grade, I did my first report.
-It was on elephants, both kinds, African and Indian.
+I wrote my first report in 3rd grade.
+It was on elephants, both kinds, African and Indian, and very well-researched (for my age, ha).
 My aunt had just gotten back from her honeymoon--Tanzanian safari included--so I was very proud to have real photographs to include.
 I dreamed of having African photos of my own someday.
 Unfortunately, it wasn't until the last World Cup (in South Africa) that I was reminded again about the continent which had piqued my interest so early on.
 The main reason, I believe, is because I didn't grow up knowing nearly anything about it.
 My New York state education had only provided me with the American story (mostly US-focused) and the World's (European, with a pinch of Asian mention) story.
 In other words, Africa was just, Africa.